GeNextAppLabs/EMVIncidents/README.md

-# EMVIncidents
+# Welcome to the EMVIncidents Privacy Policy.

-EMVIncidents Privacy Policy
+genextapplabs@gmail.com